hgoldstein95/hgoldstein95.github.io/_drafts/ocaml-aoc.md

 same interface as the others.

 I think the big difference is that OCaml seems to not standard library design seriously enough as an aspect of language design.
-Core picks up the slack, but ultimately Core feels like a dialect of OCaml---mutually intelligible, but you'd be hard-pressed to "speak" one if you only spent time with the other.
+Core picks up some of the slack, but ultimately Core feels like a dialect of OCaml---mutually intelligible, but you'd be hard-pressed to "speak" one if you only spent time with the other.

-### Intuitive Tooling

-- `ppx_jane`
-- Expect Tests